Determining Account Engagement for Your Business

 - Ad campaigns

-- Trial signups (B2B SaaS)
+- Trail sign-ups (B2B SaaS)

 - Social media

-- SDR Outbound campaigns
+- SDR outbound campaigns

-- Webinar (Attendees)
+- Webinar (attendees)

-- Events (Attendees)
+- Events (attendees)

-- Content Syndication
+- Content syndication

-Key Characteristics of Account Engagement Scoring
+Key Characteristics to Tackle Account Engagement Scoring

 When building an account engagement scoring model there are a few differences from lead scoring to keep in mind.
+Here are some key characteristics to consider when navigating engagement scoring:

 1. Track the Account Across the Entire Journey

-With traditional lead scoring, the activity score usually stops once the lead becomes a MQL.
+With traditional lead scoring, the activity score usually stops once the lead becomes an MQL.
 However, stopping so early in the buyer journey doesn’t allow your team to capture true engagement once it’s passed over to sales.
 Why is this important?
 Think about it – your prospect account hasn’t engaged in email, meetings, phone calls, or web visits in weeks – wouldn’t you want this information to be able to craft a plan of attack?
 This is just one use case of how you could use engagement scoring – or in this case the lack of engagement.

 2. Identify Key Players on the Account and Use a Multiplier to Elevate Their Score